 Currently, the steering group comprises:

-Dr Daryl Efron, a general paediatrician with clinical and research interests in development, behaviour and neurodisability.
+Daryl Efron is a general paediatrician with clinical and research interests in development, behaviour and neurodisability.
 His main research focuses on understanding developmental trajectories in children with ADHD and associated comorbidities.
-Other interests include psychopharmacology, autism spectrum disorders, and models of service delivery for children with develpmental disorders.
+Other interests include psychopharmacology, autism spectrum disorders, and models of service delivery for children with developmental disorders.